 Imbalanced Alkalinity Level

 What to do: Always monitor your pool’s alkalinity level and make sure it’s at around 80 to 120 ppm.
-The ideal pH level for pool water, on the other hand, is at 7.0.
+The ideal pH level for pool water, on the other hand, is 7.0.
 If the alkalinity level is too high, balance it out by evenly diluting and distributing muriatic acid in the pool water.
-Then, naturally aerate it and take alkalinity readings after 6, 24 and 48 hours.
+Then, naturally aerate it and take alkalinity readings after 6, 24, and 48 hours.
 If you can’t bring it down to its normal range, you can use an air compressor for aeration.
-If it still doesn’t work, ask help from professionals.
+If it still doesn’t work, ask for help from professionals.

-What to do: Since climate is uncontrollable, there’s really nothing drastic that we can do about your water temperature.
+What to do: Since the climate is uncontrollable, there’s really nothing drastic that we can do about your water temperature.
 But if you really want to try to cool down your pool water, you can invest in a reverse-cycle heat pump, which uses a refrigerant for water temperature control.
 Or better yet, just monitor your pool’s chlorine levels, especially during hot summer days.

 Chemical balance, proper filtration, and proper circulation are equally important factors in pool maintenance.
 Once the water goes stagnant, germs proliferate, leading to the development of algae and cloudy pool water.
 Circulation can be affected by pump size, pool size, and dead spots where water isn’t able to move freely.

 What to do: There’s no need to stress the importance of finding the right pump size for your pool size.
 If the pump is too small, it wouldn’t facilitate adequate circulation.
 But aside from the pump size, you should also check if your return jets are positioned properly.
 If you only invested in one return jet, it’s best that you place it opposite your skimmer, facing downwards.
 Also, if you cannot run your pump for 24 hours (which is the best practice for pool owners), run it for at least 12 hours, especially during the summer.